mayank26saxena/youtube-video-like-count-prediction/README.md

 The final project report can be accessed at - [Report](https://gitlab.com/mayank26saxena/PS17_Mayank_Saxena/blob/master/Mayank_Saxena_Report.pdf)

-The task which I chose was Task C. The task required me to model the likes count of a YouTube video as a function of various features.
+A command line tool to model the likes count of a YouTube video as a function of various features.
 Since this task focused on feature engineering I have tried to obtain relevant features for the data set from different methods and sources.
 I have used the YouTube API to gather video details such as -
 - View Count